BayernMuller/Learning-Linux/RespberryPi/Readme.md

 # Raspberry Pi

-Linux C program or cross compile codes like Qt or Python
+Linux C program or cross platform codes like Qt or Python for raspberry pi.